zbw/sparql-queries/wikidata/README.md

 Due to limitations of the public Wikidata endpoint (in particular re. the "service" clause for federated queries), the following queries do not work there and require a "private" endpoint.
+Therefore, links to __cached result files__ has been added.

 Query | Description
 ------|------------